ashleve/lightning-hydra-template/README.md

 # execute all experiments from folder `configs/experiment/`
 python train.py -m '+experiment=glob(*)'
 ```
-> Hydra provides special syntax for controlling of behavior multiruns.
-Read more [here](https://hydra.cc/docs/next/tutorials/basic/running_your_app/multi-run).
+> *Hydra provides special syntax for controlling behavior of multiruns.
+Read more [here](https://hydra.cc/docs/next/tutorials/basic/running_your_app/multi-run).*

 </details>

 <details>
 <summary>Execute sweep on a remote AWS cluster</summary>

->This should be achievable with simple config using [Ray AWS launcher for Hydra](https://hydra.cc/docs/next/plugins/ray_launcher).
-Example is not yet implemented in this template.
+> *This should be achievable with simple config using [Ray AWS launcher for Hydra](https://hydra.cc/docs/next/plugins/ray_launcher).
+Example is not yet implemented in this template.*

 </details>